-A dual band router is a router that can transmit and receive data at 2.4 GHz and 5 GHz frequencies.
+A dual band router is a device that can transmit and receive data at 2.4GHz and 5GHz wireless frequencies.

-The reasoning behind dual band is that the 2.4 GHz band has become too filled with traffic causing packet collisions and packet loses slowing down data transfer.
+The reasoning behind dual band is that the 2.4GHz band has become too filled with traffic causing packet collisions and packet loses slowing down data transfer.

-To get the best of both worlds a dual band router can transmit and receive in both the 2.4 GHz and 5 GHz bands.
+To get the best of both worlds a dual band router can transmit and receive in both the 2.4GHz and 5GHz bands.

-5 GHz is best used with gaming or streaming HD video and is also called Gigabit Wi-Fi.
+5GHz is best used with gaming or streaming HD video and is also called Gigabit WiFi.

-11n ———————— 2.4 GHz and 5 GHz
+802.11n ———————— 2.4 GHz and 5 GHz

-Interestingly the original wireless 802.11a used 5 GHz in the 1990’s but was abandoned for the 2.4 GHz band.
+Interestingly, the original wireless 802.11a used 5GHz in the 1990’s but was abandoned for the 2.4GHz band.

 So what does this all mean?

 The new wireless 802.11ac or gigabit wireless is great but really setup for high bandwidth users and dedicated devices.

-When buying a wireless device such as a tablet or laptop simply be sure it supports wireless N, all new devices do, and which ever frequency band it uses will not matter since a dual band router can support both.
+When buying a wireless device such as a tablet or laptop simply be sure it supports wireless-N, all new devices do, and which ever frequency band it uses will not matter since a dual band router can support both.